hiposner/greenhouse/README.md

 ## Web App (PWA)

-The PWA is a static site served from `app/public`.
+The PWA is a static site served from the repository root.
 It works offline via the manifest and runs entirely in-browser.

 ### Development server

+From the repo root:

 ```
-cd app
-npm run start
+python3 -m http.server 5173
 ```

-This launches `python3 -m http.server 5173 -d public` for quick testing.
-You can also open `public/index.html` directly without a server.
+You can also open `index.html` directly without a server.

 - Connect via Web Bluetooth (Chrome / Edge / Android).
 - Dashboard shows each zone's state and a countdown or "latched" badge when it's running.